jgarber623/sixtwothree.org/src/posts/_posts/2015-02-12-the-practical-case-for-progressive-enhancement.md

 Your Web "app."
 We could go 'round and 'round all day trying to define a Web "app."
 Odds are good your Web "app," whatever it may be, could benefit from a little progressive enhancement.
 It may never be 100% progressively enhanced, but give it a shot.
 Try building that user-facing form HTML-first and enhance upward from there.

 A 100% pure progressively-enhanced website may not be practical on every single project you will ever encounter.
 While that sort of purity _can_ exist, it's unlikely in many business scenarios.
 Budgets, timelines: these things exist.
-Progressive enhancement isn't a zero sum game.
-It's a continuum, just like the Web.
-And just because you may not be able to do something _all the way_ doesn't give you a reason to forsake a strategy supported by Internet titans like [Google](http://googlewebmastercentral.blogspot.com/2014/10/updating-our-technical-webmaster.html) and [Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom).
+Progressive enhancement isn't a zero sum game; it's a continuum, just like the Web.
+Just because you may not be able to do something _all the way_ doesn't give you a reason to forsake a strategy supported by Internet titans like [Google](http://googlewebmastercentral.blogspot.com/2014/10/updating-our-technical-webmaster.html) and [Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom).

 I'm speaking, of course, about progressive enhancement.